LogtalkDotOrg/logtalk3/manuals/_sources/devtools/diagrams.rst.txt

 ::

-   fdp -Tsvg diagram.dot > diagram.pdf
+   fdp -Tsvg diagram.dot > diagram.svg
-   circo -Tsvg diagram.dot > diagram.pdf
+   circo -Tsvg diagram.dot > diagram.svg

 It's also worth to experiment with different layouts to find the one that produces the best results (see the ``layout/1`` option described